OGGM/oggm/docs/input-data.rst

 - model parameters as of the ``oggm/params.cfg`` file at the published model version
 - flowline glaciers computed from the geometrical centerlines (including tributaries)
-- baseline climate from CRU (not available for Antarctica)
+- baseline climate from CRU (not available for Antarctica) using a global precipitation factor of 2.5 (path index: *pcp2.5*)
-- baseline climate quality checked with :py:func:`tasks.historical_climate_qc` with ``N=3``
+- baseline climate quality checked and corrected if needed with :py:func:`tasks.historical_climate_qc` with ``N=3``.
+  If the condition of at least 3 months of melt per year at the terminus and 3 months of accumulation at the glacier top is not reached, temperatures are shifted (path index: *qc3*).
-- mass-balance parameters calibrated with the standard OGGM procedure.
+- mass-balance parameters calibrated with the [standard OGGM procedure](https://docs.oggm.org/en/latest/mass-balance-2012.html) (path index: *no_match*).
   No calibration against geodetic MB (see options below for regional calibration)
 - ice volume inversion calibrated to match the ice volume from [Farinotti_etal_2019]_ **at the RGI region level**, i.e. glacier estimates might differ.
 If not specified otherwise, it's also the precalibrated parameters that will be used for the dynamical run.